 Pain: AMTA reports 41% of American adults who had a massage in the past 5 years to indicate they sought it for pain relief.
 Read more

 Reviewing massage for preterm infants

-Massage Magazine reports that a recent study analyzed 34 published randomized controlled trials and concluded that there is an overall trend toward weight gain among preterm infants who received massage therapy.
+Massage Magazine reports that a recent study analyzed 34 published randomized controlled trials and concluded an overall trend toward weight gain among preterm infants who received massage therapy.

 Massage Magazine writes, “Other outcome measures assessed in the published research included sleep, calorie consumption, bilirubin levels, vagal activity (The vagus nerve forms part of the involuntary nervous system and commands unconscious body procedures, such as keeping the heart rate constant and controlling food digestion.), number of stools, heart rate variability, pain and length of hospital stay.”
-The increase in weight gain may be associated with the increase in vagal tone but more studies are needed.
+The increase in weight gain may be associated with an increased vagal tone, but more studies are needed.
 Read more